hoppersroppers/roadmap/training/pwning.md

 Trying to learn PWN and Binex but can't get it down?
 This is our path to learn how to write binary exploits and become a wizard.

+If you are looking for how to learn heap exploitation, [checkout this page](/heap.md).

 ## Prerequisites ##

 Binary exploitation, or pwn, requires a familiarity with C and a scripting language (preferrably python).